-30 A formal revision cycle for all tissue pathways takes place on a five-yearly basis.
-However, each 31 year, the College will ask the author(s) of the tissue pathways, in conjunction with the relevant 32 subspecialty adviser to the College, to consider whether or not the document needs to be updated or revised.
+A formal revision cycle for all tissue pathways takes place on a five-yearly basis.
+However, each year, the College will ask the author(s) of the tissue pathways, in conjunction with the relevant subspecialty adviser to the College, to consider whether or not the document needs to be updated or revised.
 A full consultation process will be undertaken if major revisions are required.
-If minor 33 34 revisions are required, an abridged consultation process will be undertaken whereby a short note 35 of the proposed changes will be placed on the College website for two weeks for members' 36 attention.
-If members do not object to the changes, the short notice of change will be incorporated 37 into the pathways and the full revised version (incorporating the changes) will replace the existing 38 version on the publications page of the College.
-39
+If minor revisions are required, an abridged consultation process will be undertaken whereby a short note of the proposed changes will be placed on the College website for two weeks for members' attention.
+If members do not object to the changes, the changes will be incorporated into the pathways and the full revised version (incorporating the changes) will replace the existing version on the publications page of the College.

-The pathway has been reviewed by the Clinical Effectiveness department, Working Group on Cancer Services and Lay Governance Group and placed on the College website for consultation with the membership from 4 April to 2 May.
-All comments received from the Working Group and membership will be addressed by the author to the satisfaction of the Chair of the Working Group and the Clinical Lead for Guideline Review.
+The tissue pathway was reviewed by the Clinical Effectiveness department, Working Group on Cancer Services and Lay Governance Group and placed on the College website for consultation with the membership from 4 April to 2 May.
+All comments received from the Working Group and membership were addressed by the authors to the satisfaction of the Chair of the Working Group and the Clinical Lead for Guideline Review.

-This pathway was developed without external funding to the writing group.
+This tissue pathway was developed without external funding to the writing group.
 The College requires the authors of tissue pathways to provide a list of potential conflicts of interest; these are monitored by the Clinical Effectiveness department and are available on request.
 The authors have declared no conflicts of interest.